Chaoses-Ib/DirectoryOpus/Manual/preferences/RAEDME.md

   - **Private configuration**: Each user of the computer will have their own Opus configuration, completely separate from every other user's.
   - **Shared configuration**: There is only one global Opus configuration, and all computer users share it (so changes one user makes to the configuration affects all other users).
 - **Backup & Restore**: Access the Preferences [Backup and Restore](/Manual/preferences/backing_up_and_restoring_preferences.md) system.

+Some Preferences pages also add additional items to the top of the menu.

 ##### Page List Context Menu